');

 About Richland Hills, TX

-Richland Hills is a small community in Texas with a population of 8,473 residents.
-The median household income is $67,628 per year, which is near the national average.
-The median age in Richland Hills is 40.4 years.
+Richland Hills is a small town located in Texas with a population of 8,473 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,628 per year, which is 10% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 Cost of Living in Richland Hills, TX